 Over the years, we have collected numerous questions about Krampus and our organization.
-Here is a small selection of our favorites:
+Here is a selection of our favorites:

 What is Minnesota Krampus?